simonmichael/hledger/hledger-lib/hledger_journal.m4.md

    data.
 (Without this, hledger will parse both `1,000` and `1.000` as 1).

-3. It declares the [amount display style](#amount-display-style) to use in output - decimal and digit group marks, number of decimal places, symbol placement etc.
+3. It declares a commodity's [display style](#commodity-display-style) in output - decimal and digit group marks, number of decimal places, symbol placement etc.

 You are likely to run into one of the problems solved by commodity directives, sooner or later, so it's a good idea to just always use